reginaib/AC-DTI/scripts/README.md

 `dataset.py`: contains methods for required dataset generating

+`data_prepocessing.py`: contains methods for preprocessing the data

+`finetuning.py`: contains methods for fine-tuning the model

 `graphics.py`: contains methods for graphs creating

 `metrics.py`: methods to access the performance of the model

+`models.py`: contains methods for initializing the model

 `cliffs.py`: use  `get_similarity_matrix` method for comparing chemical structures represented by SMILES strings.
 It evaluates similarity based on different criteria including Levenshtein distance, structural similarity, and scaffold similarity.